Skip to Main Content

 When we examine our results, it's clear that other uses of the word "modeling" are throwing our results off.
 Many titles have to do with the scientific use of models in analyzing data.

-When this happens to me, I use the Thesaurus feature to look up my term.
-The Thesaurus link is in the upper-left hand corner in ERIC.
-(Consult: Use a database Thesaurus.)
+When this happens to me, I use the Subjects feature to look up my term.
+The Subject link is located below the search boxes.

-After clicking on the "Thesaurus" link, you'll see a new screen, with a new search box.
-We can type modeling there, and press "Browse" to look through the alphabetical list of preferred subject headings.
+After clicking on the "Subjects" link, a new search box will open.
+We can type modeling there, as shown above, and press "Search" to see a relevancy-ranked list of preferred subject headings.

-In the list shown above, we see that for the term "Modeling" it says we should use "Modeling (Psychology)," which falls next in the list alphabetically.
+In the list shown above, we see the term "Modeling (Psychology)."
 Clearly this term will draw the distinction between mathematical modeling and the modeling we're interested in.

 Regarding the use of modeling as a means of instruction, the two terms that stand out to me are the main one of "Modeling (Psychology)" and the related term "Observational Learning."